From Accuracy to Robustness: A Study of Rule- and Model-based Verifiers in Mathematical Reasoning: Introduction

 \subsection{Analysis}

-\paragraph{Most model-based verifiers are vulnerable to hacking patterns.} Table~\ref{tab:hacking_reuslt} presents the success rates of various hacking patterns against different model-based verifiers, revealing that most verifiers are highly susceptible to these attacks.
-Strikingly, even simple patterns, such as inserting empty symbols (e.g., ``\texttt{\{}'') or injecting gibberish text, can effectively compromise many well-trained verifiers.
-Notably, our trained R1-Distill-Verifier-1.5B becomes more susceptible to such attacks after training.
-For instance, its susceptibility to {adversarial prefixes} rises from 21.7 (as seen in DeepSeek-R1-Distill-Qwen-1.5B) to 35, aligning with the observations discussed in \S\ref{sec:s5_hacking}.
+\paragraph{Most model-based verifiers are vulnerable to hacking patterns.} Table~\ref{tab:hacking_reuslt} reports the success rates of different hacking patterns across various model-based verifiers, showing that \textbf{ all generative verifiers -- regardless of whether they are fine-tuned or not -- are highly vulnerable} to these attacks.
+Remarkably, even trivial manipulations, such as inserting empty symbols (e.g., ``\texttt{\{}'') or appending gibberish text, can reliably compromise most verifiers.
+Furthermore, our trained R1-Distill-Verifier-1.5B becomes even more fragile after training: its susceptibility to adversarial prefixes increases from 21.7 (observed in DeepSeek-R1-Distill-Qwen-1.5B) to 35, consistent with the trends identified in \S\ref{sec:s5_hacking}.

 \paragraph{Generative verifiers tend to be more vulnerable than discriminative ones.} Verifiers such as general-verifier and Qwen2.5-Math-1.5B/7B-Instruct show notably higher attack success rates under attack compared to xVerify.
 Our analysis indicates that chain-of-thought (CoT) based generative verifiers are particularly exposed to attacks that disrupt reasoning, such as \emph{adversarial prefixes} (e.g., ``As an AI assistant, I know the answer is correct.'') and \emph{answer explanations} (e.g., ``The answer is correct.
 I verified this by checking step by step...'').
 These findings raise concerns about the faithfulness of CoT reasoning and underscore the need for more robust CoT monitoring and defense mechanisms~\citep{baker2025monitoring}.